-- Target disease: Visceral Leishmaniasis
+- Target disease: Visceral leishmaniasis (VL)

 A Phase III clinical trial will be conducted in East Africa to compare the efficacy and safety of a combination regimen of miltefosine and PM with the current standard VL treatment sodium stibogluconate (SSG)&PM, in both paediatric and adult patients.
 Sites will be located in Kenya, Sudan, Uganda, and Ethiopia.
 If the combination is proven safe and efficacious, current treatment would no longer rely on SSG, an injectable drug, but would be replaced with miltefosine, an oral drug.
 A safer, more field-adapted, patient-friendly treatment would particularly benefit children, who represent a high proportion of the population at risk in East Africa.

-Last update: March 2018
+Last update: August 2018